Can Homeschoolers Attend College?

 - Transcripts should be submitted to colleges in a sealed envelope with the signature of the administrator or guidance counselor of the school across the seal.
 This is true even for homeschoolers where mom is the administrator.
 If possible, include the student’s name, SSN or college ID number (if one was assigned during the application process), and date of birth on the front of the envelope.
 All pages of the transcript should include the student’s name, date of birth, and (at a minimum) the last 4 digits of the student’s SSN.

-Going From Homeschooling To College
+Help for Going From Homeschooling To College

 Homeschooling parents whose kids will likely seek admission to college usually realize their homeschool graduates will need parent-made homeschool transcripts.
 They will probably also need “outside evidence.”
 That’s because a homeschool transcript full of parent-graded courses and independent learning done at home may not by itself convince university admissions counselors of a teen’s preparation for college-level work.
 Read More »